sauraen/seq64/README.txt

 seq64 - Sequenced music editor for first-party N64 games.
-Created by and Copyright (C) 2015 Sauraen, sauraen@gmail.com Licensed under the GNU General Public License - see LICENSE.txt Made using Juce Cross-Platform C++ Library (free for GPL use) - http://www.juce.com/
+Created by and Copyright (C) 2017 Sauraen, sauraen@gmail.com Licensed under the GNU General Public License - see LICENSE.txt Made using Juce Cross-Platform C++ Library version 3 (free for GPL use) - http://www.juce.com/

 SEQ64 is a full-featured editor for sequenced music in first-party Nintendo 64 games.